PhilD001/biomechZoo/readme.txt

 Getting started:
 The Zoosystem can be downloaded by clicking on the green 'Clone or download' button on the main repository page (above).
-Afterwards,
-the Zoosystem can be loaded into Matlab by running the startZoo.m file located in the root Zoosystem folder.
+Afterwards, the Zoosystem can be loaded into Matlab by running the startZoo.m file located in the root Zoosystem folder.
 Users can consult the
-help (https://github.com/PhilD001/the-zoosystem-help) and sample-study data ("https://github.com/PhilD001/the-zoosystem-samplestudy) repositories to become familiar with the main processing, analysis, and visualization tools.
+help (https://github.com/PhilD001/the-zoosystem-help) and sample-study data ("https://github.com/PhilD001/the-zoosystem-sample-study) repositories to become familiar with the main processing, analysis, and visualization tools.

- Additional help may be obtained by contacting the main author
+ Additional help may be obtained by contacting the main author.

 Audience:
 The Zoosystem can help those new to programming / biomechanics to quickly process their data by providing a framework from which to create a streamlined processing workflow.
 Advanced users are encouraged to contribute to the Zoosystem project by providing additional functions.

 Additional Software / Platform information:

 Matlab (The Mathworks Inc., Natick, USA) software running, at minimum, the Signal processing and Statistics toolboxes

-The Zoosystem toolbox was tested on Mac (OSX 10.8.5, Matlab v2012a and v2014b), Windows 7 Enterprise (Matlab 2014a and 2016a) and Windows 10 (Matlab 2016a) platforms.
+The Zoosystem toolbox, was tested on Mac (OSX 10.8.5, Matlab v2012a and v2014b), Windows 7 Enterprise (Matlab 2014a and 2016a) and Windows 10 (Matlab 2016a) platforms.
 The Zoosystem has not been tested on Linux machines.
 73 operating systems.

  Users interested in developing a version of the Zoosystem to run in an open-source programming environment such as Python could email the main author.

 Contact